Feeling lost in life? Learn what’s going on

 This is the story of most people.
 They want the shortest path to reproductive success and are willing to sacrifice process-based fulfillment for it.

 Some people, however, want to enjoy the path as well.
-They want to enjoy the process too.
+They want to enjoy the process, too.
 They want to do things in their career that fulfill them.
 They want to be with a partner whose companionship they genuinely enjoy.

 This is why you encounter people who feel lost despite following the script.
-They may have a promising career, good life partner, and kids, but they still feel dissatisfied.
+They may have a promising career, a good life partner, and kids, but they still feel dissatisfied.

 For example, look at this question posted on an online forum: